 Cool Tricks: The One2One uses its own SIM, so you’ll need to be in the range of a data connection but you won’t need Wi-Fi and it won’t rely on your smartphone.

 Reality Check: While you don’t need Wi-Fi you do need data.
-The earpiece won’t work if you’re completely offline, and that’s important to keep in mind if you’re traveling somewhere remote.
+The earpiece won’t work if you’re completely offline, and that’s important to keep in mind if you’re travelling somewhere remote.
 Translation accuracy is 85%, so don’t expect perfect translations.
 But hey, at least they’re honest!

 How to get one: The first shipment of Lingmo earpieces are sold out.
 You can register to find out when version 2 will be on sale here.